Yukisschu/anhuigui/content/posts/git/index.md

 +++

 {{< lead >}}
-When I asked Juju "What are your favourite parts of programming?" **Git** was one of the answers I received.
+When I asked Juju "What are your favourite parts of programming?"
+Git was one of the answers I received.
 It is so **powerful** yet **concise** that leads me to write this blog.
 From here you can find the very plain explanations of Git jargon and the most commonly used commands.

-Most of the concepts come from [Learn Git Branching](https://learngitbranching.js.org/), which is also recommended by Juju.
+The main concepts come from [Learn Git Branching](https://learngitbranching.js.org/), which is also recommended by Juju.
 It is a very fun website that visualises Git operations and helps beginners understand Git in a highly interactive and effective way.
 Most importantly, it does not require an internet connection.
 It became my good pal during travels in Switzerland when I had no internet on the train! :P

 This blog will be regularly updated with fresh insights and newfound knowledge about Git.
 {{< /lead >}}